diyajain08/Olympics_Medal_EDA/README.md

 - **noc_regions.csv**: Provides the mapping between the National Olympic Committees (NOCs) and their corresponding regions.

-## Video Demo
+## Pdf Demo

-Since the dataset is large and the application could not be deployed on the Streamlit cloud platform, a **working video demo** is attached to this repository.
-It showcases how the app works with the given data.
+Since the dataset is large and the application could not be deployed on the Streamlit cloud platform, a **working pdf demo** is attached to this repository.
+It showcases how the app works with the given data and analysis.

 ## Challenges